-9. The detailed examination of the pleadings and information filed by the applicant would drive home the point that the petitioner faced certain hurdles like delays in land acquisition for the project, delay in granting approval for laying of UG cable across the railway line, labour mobilization for execution of site works and delay in granting approvals from the TSTRANSCO and TSSPDCL 24-06-2017.
-The synchronisation of 15 MW project was achieved on 22-11-2017.

-10. Few incidents / facts mentioned by the petitioner have some force to treat them as non-political events, which included labour difficulties mentioned in Article 9.1.(b) (i) as one of the force majeure events.
+- 9. The detailed examination of the pleadings and information filed by the applicant would drive home the point that the petitioner faced certain hurdles like delays in land acquisition for the project, impact of demonetization, labour mobilization for execution of site works and delay in estimates approval from the TSTRANSCO on 27-02-2017, though the petitioner requested for such approval in November 2016.
+Synchronisation of 15 MW was achieved on 18-11-2017. - 10.
+Few incidents / facts mentioned by the petitioner have some force to treat them as non-political events, which included labour difficulties mentioned in Article 9.1.(b) (i) as one of the force majeure events.
 Further, Article 9.1(a) clearly mentions that if the "events and circumstances are not within the affected party's reasonable control and were not reasonably foreseeable and the effects of which the affected party could not have prevented by prudent utility practices or, in the case of construction activities, by the exercise of reasonable skill and care.
-Any events or circumstances meeting the description of force majeure which have the same effect upon the performance of any of the solar power project set up in accordance with solar policy announced by GOTS under the competitive bidding route and which therefore materially and adversely affect the ability of the project or, as the case may be the DISCOM to perform its obligations hereunder, shall constitute force majeure with respect of the solar power developer or the DISCOM, respectively" which clearly encompasses the reasons given by the petitioner for a part of the delay of 274 days as events termed as force majeure.

-11. Thus, it is clear from the material on record that extension of SCOD by the GOTS through letter dated 23.8.2017 of Energy department is in continuation of the SCOD granted up to 30-06-2017 based on reasons.
+Any events or circumstances meeting the description of force majeure which have the same effect upon the performance of any of the solar power project set up in accordance with solar policy announced by GOTS under the competitive bidding route and which therefore materially and adversely affect the ability of the project or, as the case may be the DISCOM to perform its obligations hereunder, shall constitute force majeure with respect of the solar power developer or the DISCOM, respectively" which clearly encompasses the reasons given by the petitioner for a part of the delay of 270 days as events termed as force majeure. - 11.
+Thus, it is clear from the material on record that extension of SCOD by the GOTS through letter dated 23.8.2017 of Energy department is in continuation of the SCOD granted up to 30-06-2017 based on reasons.
 The Commission concurs with the extension of SCOD up to 31-10-2017 and it has to be applied to the petitioner's case.
-The contention of the respondent that the events narrated by the petitioner have no connection to the plea of force majeure is not tenable.

-12. In view of the aforementioned reasons, the delay of 252 days as pleaded by the petitioner is liable to be condoned only up to 31.10.2017.
-However, the project was complete in all respects and it was synchronised with the grid of the respondent on 22.11.2017, with a delay of 22 days beyond the permitted and extended SCOD, which invites penalty as per clause 10.5 of the PPÄ.
+The contention of the respondent that the events narrated by the petitioner have no connection to the plea of force majeure is not tenable. - 12.
+In view of the aforementioned reasons, the delay as pleaded by the petitioner is liable to be condoned only up to 31.10.2017.
+However, the project was complete in all respects and it was synchronised with the grid of the respondent on 18.11.2017, with a delay of 18 days beyond the permitted and extended SCOD, which invites penalty as per clause 10.5 of the PPÄ.
 The point is answered accordingly.

-13. The delay of 252 days in reaching the SCOD of 15 MW up to 31-10-2017 as concurred by the Commission is condoned.
-However, the project was synchronised with the grid on 22.11.2017 which is a fait accompli achieved by the petitioner at the hands of the respondent.
-Thus, there is a delay of twenty two days in achieving SCOD beyond the extended timeline of 31.10.2017, for which the petitioner is liable to pay the penalty as per Article 10.5 of PPA.
-The petition is allowed accordingly on the same tariff as approved by the Commission.
-The respondent No. 1 is directed to file a copy of the amended PPA with the revised date of commissioning.

-14. The petitioner is directed to pay penalty for twenty two days as per Article 10.5 of PPA.
+- 13. The delay in reaching the SCOD of 15 MW up to 31-10-2017 as concurred by the Commission is condoned.
+However, the project was synchronised with the grid on 18.11.2017.
+Thus, there is a delay of eighteen days in achieving SCOD beyond the extended timeline of 31.10.2017, for which the petitioner is liable to pay the penalty as per clause 10.5 of PPA.
+The petition is allowed on the same tariff as approved by the Commission.
+The respondent No.1 is directed to file a copy of the amended PPA with the revised date of commissioning. - 14.
+The petitioner is directed to pay penalty for eighteen days as per clause 10.5 of PPA.

-This order is corrected and signed on this 28th day of September 2018.
+This order is corrected and signed on this 1st day of September 2018.